TinyCuber/Code_box/README.md

 # Code_box
 Introduce:
-- These projects are some classic games and some practicl tools.
+- These projects are some games and some practicl tools.
+The main purpose is to show real-world project examples of programming languages.
 The languages are python, html, c++, and so on, mainly for relaxation.
 There is no need for too much complicated code, but mostly some easy-to-understand code.

 Special things:
 - It is more suitable for the classic gameplay, but it has been appropriately improved to make the gameplay richer and more interesting.